21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

 Related Posts

-As a large sprawling city, Georgia’s capital can be hard to get your head around at first but, by ordering these top things to do in Tbilisi by geographical area, you can hopefully tick as many of them off your list in as short a time as possible!
+As a large sprawling city, Georgia’s capital can be hard to get your head around at first but, by ordering these top things to do in Tbilisi by local area, you can hopefully tick as many of them off your list in as short a time as possible!

-Old Town
+Old Town of Tbilisi

 The tourist centre of Tbilisi, the city’s Old Town is a charming mass of cobbled streets, winding lanes and places to eat or drink.

-It’s quite compact, but easy to get lost in – although given how photogenic it is, this is usually less of a problem and more of a delight as you stumble upon creaking, crumbling buildings and independent, atmospheric cafes.
+It’s quite compact, but easy to get lost in – although given how photogenic it is, this is usually less of a problem and more of a delight, as you stumble upon creaking, crumbling buildings and independent, atmospheric cafes.

-One of the best things to do in Tbilisi that centres around the Old Town is a free walking tour.
+One of the best things to do in Tbilisi that centres around the Old Town is a walking tour.

 Georgia is a Christian Orthodox country but, situated at such an important geographical crossroads, it has always been very tolerant of other religions.